All 529 plans come with unique requirements you’re better off knowing ahead of time

 A 529 plan can be one of the best investments you ever make, especially if you’re able to put away enough to cover all your child’s college expenses.
 However, in some rare instances, a 529 could be your biggest regret if you don’t do your homework.

 For starters, every state handles 529 plans differently, and you’ll need to follow your state’s rules to ensure that you don’t diminish your return on investment due to financial missteps.
 There are several “gotchas” to look out for if you want to get the most from your savings strategy.
-Beware of these five costly missteps that could derail your college savings plan.
+Beware of these five 529 plan mistakes that could derail your college savings strategy.

 529 College Savings Series